-Once the 2.4 mm drill pin is in position, remove the trocar from the cannulated drill, allowing a lasso wire to be delivered through the cannula and into the joint.
+Once the 2.4 mm drill pin is in position, remove the trocar from the cannulated drill, allowing a SutureLasso[TM] wire to be delivered through the cannula and into the joint.
+Use a curette to clear the soft tissue from the aperture of the transtibial tunnel.